ekcm/Smart-Portfolio-Optimiser/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites

-Before you can run the application, you must have the following installed
+Before you can run the application, you must have the following installed:

 -   Node
 -   NPM